RickMalv/50105-React-Alvarez-Ricardo-/README.md

 ## Features

-1. Based on the code provided, here are some features of your simple store:

 1. **Product Listing**: The store has a product listing page where all products are displayed.
 This is handled by the [`ItemListContainer`](command:_github.copilot.openSymbolInFile?%5B%22react-comision-50105%2Fsrc%2Fcomponents%2FItemListContainer%2FItemListContainer.jsx%22%2C%22ItemListContainer%22%5D "react-comision-50105\\src\components\ItemListContainer\ItemListContainer.jsx") component.

 1. **Product Detail**: Each product has a detail page where users can see more information about the product.
 This is handled by the [`ItemDetailContainer`](command:_github.copilot.openSymbolInFile?%5B%22react-comision-50105%2Fsrc%2Fpages%2FItemDetailContainer.jsx%22%2C%22ItemDetailContainer%22%5D "react-comision-50105\\src\pages\ItemDetailContainer.jsx") component.